 Mental health issues affect many individuals, causing significant distress, impairment, or distress that interferes with daily functioning.
 It is a topic that doesn’t get a lot of airtime.
 Mental health is often the last thing to come up in conversation because it can be scary to talk about.
 But in fact, mental health is just as important as physical health and affects everyone, including you.

-These problems are common among people in the United States, with 1 in 4 adults having at least one major depressive episode each year.
+Nevertheless, those who do not take help in improving mental health, often suffer from problems.
+For instance, mental issues are common among people in the United States, with 1 in 4 adults having at least one major depressive episode each year.
 However, far too many people do not feel they are “poor” enough to be eligible for mental health treatment, resulting in millions of adults experiencing mental health problems who need to seek treatment but don’t.